Peter Gago: Penfolds

 Gago started a job with Penfolds Wines in 1989, initially producing sparkling wine before moving on to reds, and eventually being made Penfolds Red Wine Oenologist.
 Gago succeeded John Duval as Penfolds Chief Winemaker in 2002, becoming only the fourth person to hold the position since Max Schubert was first appointed in 1948.
 Gago has been involved with the market promotion of Penfolds wines since the early 1990s, travelling extensively to attend wine shows and conduct tastings and master classes.

 On winemaking, he has said, "I would not say that my style is particularly evident in the winemaking, although I'm a firm believer in no filtration or fining, natural yeast, open-top fermenting and other noninvasive techniques.
 For me, it's about knowing when to interfere and when to stay out of the way".

 Awards

 Gago was named 2005 Winemaker of the Year by Wine Enthusiast Magazine.
 He was named 2012 Winemakers’ Winemaker of the Year by Institute of Masters of Wine and international trade publication The Drinks Business.

 Personal life

-He is married to Gail Gago, a Labor member of the South Australian Legislative Council.
+He is married to Gail Gago, a former Labor member of the South Australian Legislative Council.